jkitsao/devhook-engineering-blog/_posts/introducing-devhooks-ingest.md

 - **Questions/Feedback:** kitsao@devhooks.live
 - **Documentation:** Available in the dashboard after signup

 I'm particularly interested in feedback from developers working on payment integrations or real-time applications.
-The goal is to make webhook infrastructure invisible so you can focus on the business logic that actually matters.
+The goal is to make webhook/events infrastructure invisible so you can focus on the business logic that actually matters.

 <img src='https://api.devhooks.live/assets/6b50c958-7d1e-4e73-8fa7-b9f78e02880f?key=system-large-contain'>